ml-research/MoRT_NMI/README.md

 * download text generation with the moral compass approach from https://hessenbox.tu-darmstadt.de/public?folderID=MjR2QVhvQmc0blFpdWd1YjViNHpz

 ## 4. Reproducing Results
 Scripts and pipeline to reproduce results.
-Steps with (optional) are only required to reproduce data with is already contained in this repository.
+Steps with (optional) are only required to reproduce data which is already contained in this repository.
-The figures and tables can also be produced with the provided data
+The figures and tables can also be produced with the already provided data.

 ### LAMA
 Create conda or virtual environment and install requirements (also see instruction of https://github.com/facebookresearch/LAMA)

     cd LAMA
     python lama/eval_generation_moral.py --lm "bert"